urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 Alongside the latest release of Landscape came the rewrite of the [`%eyre`](https://urbit.org/docs/learn/arvo/eyre/) vane, which serves an urbit’s files and applications over HTTP.
 Among the improvements came the decision to move from serving from one ‘/web’ folder by default to an application-specific endpoint.

-That is, a Hoon application, upon being started, now tells Eyre it wants to serve _these files_ at _this endpoint_ over HTTP, and Eyre facilitates that.
+That is, a Hoon application, upon being started, now tells Eyre it wants to serve _these files_ at _this endpoint_ over HTTP and Eyre facilitates that.

 Landscape, with this in mind, serves at the root endpoint (you know, at `/`).
-It pre-authenticates the user, and provides an API to your ship for applications (and their tiles) to access and _poke_, _peer_, and _scry_ the ship with.
+It pre-authenticates the user and provides an API to your ship for applications (and their tiles) to access and _poke_, _peer_ and _scry_ the ship with.

 ![](https://media.urbit.org/site/posts/essays/landscape-a-portrait-4.png)